RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 `dhcpd ....
 Error (Possible package name : isc-dhcp-server / dhcp-server / dhcp)`

-It means that you are missing command `dhcpd` and airgeddon is suggesting to you that the package you need to install could be named `isc-dhcp-server`, `dhcp-server` or `dhcp`.
-The name of the package depends of your Linux distribution.
-Remember that airgeddon is compatible to many of them.
+It means that you are missing command/binary `dhcpd` and airgeddon is suggesting that the package you need to install could be named `isc-dhcp-server`, `dhcp-server` or `dhcp`.
+The name of the package depends on your Linux distribution.
+Remember that airgeddon is compatible with many of them.

-Now let's suppose that you are running an Ubuntu Linux.
+Now let's suppose that you are running Ubuntu Linux.
 It is a Debian based Linux distribution so you should try first to install it using `apt` tool.
 As simple as this command: `apt install isc-dhcp-server`.

-In addition, if you are running one of these three Linux distributions: `Kali, Parrot-Security, BlackArch`, airgeddon will ask you to try to install the missing dependencies automatically.
+In addition, if you are running one of these three Linux distributions: `Kali, Parrot-Security, BlackArch`, airgeddon will prompt you to let it try installing the missing dependencies automatically.
 This is done by a plugin already included in airgeddon.
-Why only on these three Linux? because they are the unique containing all the needed packages on their repositories.
-Is 100% effective?
-No, sometimes there could be connectivity problems or maybe the repositories could be down, so airgeddon cant assure to you 100% to be able to install always all the dependencies successfully.
-Anyway, usually it is done correctly.
+Why only on these three Linux variants is because they are unique containing all the needed packages on their repositories.
+Is the auto dependency install plugin 100% effective?
+No, sometimes there could be connectivity problems or maybe the repositories could be down, so airgeddon can't assure you 100% to be able to install always, all the dependencies successfully.
+Anyway, most of the time, they do get installed automatically.

-Here is a repository which will help to many people to install missing dependencies _ONLY_ for Debian based Linux distributions.
-It contains all the needed by airgeddon deb packages and some of their dependencies.
+Here is a repository which will help many people to install missing dependencies manually and it's _ONLY_ for Debian based Linux distributions.
+It contains all the needed airgeddon dependency deb packages and some of the sub dependencies.
 They can be easily isntalled using `dpkg -i <file.deb>` in the right order to avoid dependencies problems: https://github.com/v1s1t0r1sh3r3/airgeddon_deb_packages

 ____